BBVA/kapow/README.md

 Think about that awesome command that you use every day, something very familiar, like `cloudx storage ls /backups`.
-Then someone asks you for an specific backup, so you log into the host via ssh, execute your command (maybe you `grep` it), copy the result and send it.
+Then someone asks you for an specific backup, so you log into the host via ssh, execute your command, possibly `grep`ping through its output, copy the result and send it.
 And that's fine... for the 100 first times.

 Then you decide, let's use an API for this and generate an awesome web server with it.
 So, you create a project, manage its dependencies, code the server,